davidrhoden/thestacks/pages/about.md

  Ron Bocian

 -----
- An incomplete list of bands we have a degree of separation with (somebody who was in the Stacks played in one of these bands):
+ An incomplete, alphabetical list of bands we have a degree of separation with (somebody who was in the Stacks played in one of these bands):
 -----

+Big Blue Marble
+Bipolaroid
+Egg Yolk Jubilee
+Guzzard
 La Brea Stompers
 Mercyland
-Egg Yolk Jubilee
-Guzzard
+Picnic
+St. Lorelei
 Sunrise : Sunset
-St. Lorelei
-Bipolaroid
-Big Blue Marble

 -----